Frequently Asked Questions

 - Fund expenditure related to core curriculum delivery in schools, for example computers and other ICT, basic educational resources, teachers' salaries and operational expenses (except where the cost may legitimately be part of a community based learning programme).

-- Competitive, high performance or elite sports or arts activities
+- Competitive, high performance or elite sports or arts activities.
+Kapa Haka events are not subject to this exclusion.

 - Projects where the beneficiaries are animals except where there is a clear community benefit of people involved in the conservation of native species